notPlancha/volume-profiles-v2/README.md

 This exension is an extension for Spicetify-cli to save a volume to a profile, to load later when needed.

-To install it just grab the js in the dist folder.
+To install it just grab the js in the dist folder, and load it with spicetify.
 If you want to build it, clone it (or download it) and run

 ```
 npm i